 If your kitchen cabinets are a mess, or you’ve ever wished you had more cabinet space, this IKEA shoe cabinet post is for you!

 BUT, before I could organize the regular cabinets, I realized step one was really figuring out the best things to store in the IKEA Hemnes Shoe Organizer we added to the hallway by the kitchen.

 As I brainstormed options, I realized that these IKEA shoe storage cabinets could add much-needed storage to most kitchens.
-They are so skinny that they fit almost anywhere!
+They are so skinny that they fit almost anywhere and the hardware can be updated to any style!

 There are four pull out “drawers” and we were really only using two of them functionally.
 My husband uses one of the top ones as a drop station when he comes home for things like his wallet.